garyyu/go-dag/README.md

 	ChainAddBlock("T", []string{"S"}, chain)
 	ChainAddBlock("U", []string{"T"}, chain)
 ```

-And run it in Go Playground:  .
+# Click to Run the demo

+And *Run it in Go Playground*:  [Click to Run](https://play.golang.org/p/n8ckn-8X0CA).
+You can *edit* your blockDAG example and *run* the 'blue selection algorithm' online!
 The output will be like this:
 ```console
 - Phantom Paper Simulation - Algorithm 1: Selection of a blue set. -
 chainInitialize(): done. blocks= 20 blue set selection done. blue blocks = (G).B.C.D.F.I.J.K.O.P.M.R.(V). 	total blue: 13
 ```
+# Other Tests

 To run the simulation for the example on page 3 Fig.2, page 8 "C. Step #2", for algorithm 2 **Ordering of the DAG**.